 The 2014 College Theme is "Experience, Reflect, Act ...
 In the Service of Our Loud."
 This theme calls to mind Ignatius' instruction to his companions to pray the Examen and to do dedicate all we do and say to the greater glory of God.

 This year the College is introducing the praying of the Examen on a regular basis.
 Saint Ignatius suggested his companions pray this five stage prayer regularly.
 The prayer calls us to reflect on the events of the day, giving thanks for God’s gifts and the opportunities we had to experience God’s love and to do God’s work.
 We ask for forgiveness for those areas where we fell short and we identify possible changes and commit to these in the immediate future.
 The prayer finishes with a traditional prayer of the Church, such as the Our Father or the Glory Be To God.

 College Prayer Life

-At Loyola all staff members contribute to the Christian experiences provided by the College for our students, especially by their own personal witness to the Gospel.
+At Loyola College all staff members contribute to the Christian experiences provided for our students, especially by their own personal witness to the Gospel.

-Loyola's Religious Education program provides a context which facilitiates faith development.
-The College acknowledges of course that the family is the first educator of the child and that our efforts can only complement the faith that is nurtured in the home.
+Loyola College's Religious Education Program provides a context which facilitiates faith development.
+The College acknowledges that the family is the first educator of the child and that its efforts can only complement the faith that is nurtured in the home.

 The Religious Education program is embedded in the day-to-day life of the College as a Christian Community.
 Regular class Masses, Reflection Days, Retreats and assistance for the marginalised in our community encourage the integration of faith and life.